 The Challenge of Making Buildings Flexible ~ How to Create Campuses That Adapt to Changing Needs

-The Society for Colleges and University Planning (SCUP) featured an article in the September edition of Planning for Higher Education Journal.
+The Society for Colleges and University Planning (SCUP) featured an article in the September edition of Planning for Higher Education Journal about the importance of flexible building.
 Triumph is proud to be a member of SCUP, a Learning Community Where Ideas, Resources, and Connections Advance Planning for Higher Education.

 Here is an excerpt from this timely article which explores “How can buildings be both flexible and concrete?” written by Rusty Williams, an passionate entrepreneur who co-founded AnswerStage and with input from Glenn Cort, Executive Vice President, Triumph Modular.
 The answers here are critical as institutions try to keep up with rapid changes in technology, curriculum, teaching techniques, and demographics.
 You can request the full article below.